fabianjuelich/api_metrics_db/documentation.md

 2. Data Accuracy: It is essential that the API's data is accurate.
 Data that is inaccurate or unreliable can result in incorrect analysis and decisions.
 It's crucial to evaluate the credibility and dependability of the data source.
 3. API Limitations: The quantity of requests, data points, or available historical data may be constrained by APIs.
 The extent and depth of the analysis may be constrained by these restrictions.
 It's crucial to be aware of any restrictions put forward by the API and take into account how they might affect the analysis.
 4. Data Consistency: The validity of data can be threatened by differences in how it is presented and formatted among various API endpoints or sources.
 It's crucial to guarantee that the data obtained from various API calls can be properly integrated and analyzed and is consistent
 5. API Reliability and Downtime: The process of analyzing data may be obstructed by API outages or other disruptions.
-To reduce the risk of interruptions, it is crucial to take the API provider's dependability and stability into account or look out for alternatives like [Financial Modeling Prep](https://site.financialmodelingprep.com/financial-ratios/AAPL).
+To reduce the risk of interruptions, it is crucial to take the API provider's dependability and stability into account or look out for alternatives e.g. [Financial Modeling Prep](https://site.financialmodelingprep.com/financial-ratios/AAPL).
 6. Time required: The data is not provided immediately, but takes some time to be retrieved from the servers.